 Program Timeline

 The program meets virtually once a month in the summer and twice a month during the academic year.
 These virtual meetings are designed to provide content and connection.
-The cohort will meet in person at retreats in August and May.
+The cohort will meet in person for the opening retreat in August and again for the closing retreat in June, ahead of our annual conference.

 Engaged Scholar expectations